 So many of the things I like, including flashlights, use "Tactical" as an aspirational marketing hook.
 Buy this light!
 It's war-ready!
 Be like a soldier!

 That shit is poison.

 Mainstreaming war and aggression, the underlying fantasy of being ready for imminent conflict at any moment, is a deadly mental space to be in.
 There's a thin but direct line between the militarization of consumer products with 'tactical' appeal to the ugliest violence of contemporary America.
-I'll have more extensive thoughts on the subject soon enough, but in the mean time, just trust me: buy yourself a yellow plastic flashlight, ideally one that also glows in the dark.
+I have more extensive thoughts on the subject, but for 'tl;dr', just trust me: buy yourself a yellow plastic flashlight, ideally one that also glows in the dark.

 They're good for the soul.
 And they're good for night photography, too.